michaelschnyder/oidc-angular/README.md

 | `enableRequestChecks`     | `boolean`| Specifies if the token should be validated before using.
 Use with caution, because this checks depend on the currect UTC time of both the browser and the server | `false`

 ### Configuring the IdP
 When configuring the IdP, make sure the options `clientId`, `redirectUri` and `logoutUri` are exact the same as in the oidc-angular configuration.
-Otherwise, the IdP typically refuses to redirect back to your application as part of its security guidelines.
+Otherwise, the IdP typically refuses to redirect back to your application as part of its security model.

 ##Events
 oidc-angular comes with a various list of events which gives you the most possible flexibility to handle the authentication process

 Events are broadcasted to the `$rootScope`.